Skip Global navigation and goto content

 When an osteopathic physician enters into a formal supervisory relationship or standing orders with an emergency medical technician or paramedic licensed pursuant to s.
 401.27, which relationship or orders contemplate the performance of medical acts.

-Link: F.S.
-456.076 Impaired Practitioner programs
+F.S.
+456.076 | Impaired practitioner programs.

 The program, as envisioned in the statute, is designed to assist health care practitioners who are impaired as a result of the misuse or abuse of alcohol or drugs, or of a mental or physical condition, which could affect the ability to practice with skill and safety.

-F.S.
-Chapter 499 Florida Drug and Cosmetic Act
+Chapter 499, F.S. | Florida Drug and Cosmetic Act

 (a) Safeguard the public health and promote the public welfare by protecting the public from injury by product use and by merchandising deceit involving drugs, devices, and cosmetics.